swyxio/brain/A - DX Circle/DX Tips blog ideas.md

 - one person doing the job holding all the context
 - theres a utility library for it
 - theres a framework for it
+- lots of startups https://stratechery.com/2020/the-end-of-the-beginning/ - pmarca says no startups are wrong

 ## why livestream